Bushfire Recovery Webinar

 Business continuity planning

-- Tips to support the development of a crisis plan and toolkits (including provision of a template)
+- Tips to support the development of a crisis plan and toolkits (including provision of a template), and

-For any accreditation related queries contact your AGPAL Client Liaison Officer:
+For any further information regarding anything seen in the webinar, please contact your AGPAL Client Liaison Officer.

 Bushfire Recovery: Tools and Techniques to Support the Primary Care Disaster Recovery Effort